sbt/sbt-git/README.md

 The `baseVersion` setting represents the in-development version you're working on.
-While a future release of the Git plugin may be able to automatically detect the version from tag, we feel it's best to confiure this version per branch.
+While a future release of the Git plugin may be able to automatically detect the version from tag, we feel it's best to configure this version per branch.
 Note, you can create a separate `version.sbt` file for the project where you store the base version.

 The git plugin will now autogenerate your version using the following rules, in order: